MostafaMahdipour/Predicting_Brain_Age_Gap_BAG_using_UKB_exposome/README.md

 ### Directory Structure
 As mentioned before, here are two main subdirectories here.

-1. `BrianAgePrediction`: Code and explaination for Brain Age Prediction
+1. `1_BrianAgePrediction`: Code and explaination for Brain Age Prediction

-2. `BAG_Prediction` : Code and explaination for Brain Age Prediction
+2. `2_BAG_Prediction` : Code and explaination for Brain Age Prediction